freenas/freenas-docs/userguide/sharing.rst

 * **Disabled:** indicates that this fibre channel port is not in use.

-.. note:: The "Target" tab of :ref:`Reporting` provides Fibre Channel port bandwidth graphs.
+.. note:: The :guilabel:`Target` tab of :ref:`Reporting` provides
+   Fibre Channel port bandwidth graphs.

 This example has also been configured for NPIV
 (N_Port ID Virtualization).
 Note that the physical interface *isp0*